foundation/foundation-sites/docs/pages/sass.md

 ### Using Compiled CSS

-The Foundation for Sites npm and Bower packages include pre-compiled CSS files, in minified (compressed) and unminified flavors.
+The Foundation for Sites npm package includes pre-compiled CSS files, in minified (compressed) and unminified flavors.
 If you're interested in editing the framework CSS directly, use the unminified file.
 For production, use the minified version.

 ```html
 <link rel="stylesheet" href="node_modules/foundation-sites/dist/css/foundation-sites.css">